overtone/emacs-live/packs/stable/lang-pack/lib/js2/README.md

 Emacs 22 and 23
 ===============

-This version requires Emacs 24.
+This version requires Emacs 24 and `cl-lib` (either built-in or from GNU ELPA above).
 For a backward compatible version, check out the branch [emacs23](https://github.com/mooz/js2-mode/tree/emacs23).

 Bugs